 The starting point for covered benefits under your plan is whether the services and supplies are eligible health services.
-See the Eligible health services under your plan and Exceptions sections plus the schedule of benefits.
+See the Eligible health services and exclusions and General exclusions sections plus the schedule of benefits.

 Your plan pays for its share of the expense for eligible health services only if the general requirements are met.
 They are: